Dear Vegans of the World,

 I also care about animal welfare.
 I know that a healthy animal makes a healthy product.

-A chicken stuck in a small cage, pumped full of antibiotics and growth hormones is not going to produce very health meat or eggs.
+A chicken stuck in a small cage, pumped full of antibiotics and growth hormones is not going to produce very healthy meat or eggs.

-Likewise a cow raised in a feedlot environment, devoid of natural light & grass whilst fed GMO, roundup laced grains is not going to produce quality milk or healthy meat.
+Likewise, a cow raised in a feedlot environment, devoid of natural light & grass whilst fed Roundup-laced GMO grains is not going to produce quality milk or healthy meat.

-So I to care about the welfare, diet and environment an animal is raised in.
+So I, too, care about the welfare, diet and environment an animal is raised in.

 Like you, I even care about the way an animal is killed.
-Inhumane killing techniques in loud, crowded and foreign environments leads to an a stressed animal.
-A stressed animal at the time of killing affects the chemical makeup of the meat, which not only impacts taste and flavour, but the health properties of the meat.
+Inhumane killing techniques in loud, crowded and foreign environments leads to a stressed animal.
+A stressed animal at the time of killing affects the chemical makeup of the meat, which not only impacts taste and flavor but also the health properties of the meat.

-Like vegans, I wish more (if not all?) animals were fed their natural diet, lived in environments that were, or at least mimicked, their natural habitat, and were killed in a stress free natural way.
+Like vegans, I wish more (if not all) animals were fed their natural diet and lived in environments that were (or at least mimicked) their natural habitat and were killed in a stress-free natural way.

-I value these things so much, I have gone to great lengths to produce and grow my own food.
+I value these things so much that I have gone to great lengths to produce and grow my own food.

-Like you, I have seen the horrors of the modern mass produced food system, and have been mislead too many times from food producers making claims about their products that have turned out to be lies.
+Like you, I have seen the horrors of the modern mass-produced food system and have been misled too many times from food producers making claims about their products that have turned out to be lies.

-Valuing my health, and quality food, I have turned towards a self sufficient lifestyle.
-A large vegetable garden, an orchard and a farm with free ranging chooks eating organic grain and grassfed cattle on spray free pastures.
+Valuing my health and high-quality food, I have turned towards a self-sufficient lifestyle.
+I have a large vegetable garden, an orchard and a farm with free-ranging chooks eating organic grain and grass-fed cattle on spray-free pastures.

-Every day I go out and ensure my animals are in top notch condition.
-I have plenty of grain and grass, the animals are well fed, have fresh water, mineral supplements like kelp feed and Himalayan salt, and access to shelters should they want to get out of the elements.
+Every day I go out and ensure my animals are in top-notch condition.
+The animals are well fed with plenty of grain and grass as well as mineral supplements like kelp feed and Himalayan salt.
+They have fresh water and access to shelters should they want to get out of the elements.

-They are healthy, appear to be happy (there is no signs of stress) and as my neighbours keep telling me 'very well fed'.
+They are healthy and appear to be happy (there are no signs of stress).
+Also, as my neighbors keep telling me, my animals are 'very well fed'.

 They are living the good life.

-The animal is happy, the farmer is happy and my family has quality food come dinner time.
+The animal is happy, the farmer is happy, and my family has high-quality food come dinner time.

-Sure there is pleasure from seeing the new born lambs jumping around, and the cute-ness of the calf taking it's first steps.
+Sure there is the pleasure from seeing the newborn lambs jumping around and the cuteness of the calf taking its first steps.
 But at the end of the day, these animals are our food.

-I watched this entire event and what I noticed was this—the cow was happily grazing lush grass, it looked up to see what this new object was in the paddock, and then it was all over.
+I watched this entire event and what I noticed was this—the cow was happily grazing on lush grass when it looked up to see what this new object was in the paddock and then it was all over.

-Other than hearing the gun shot from the other side of the farm, the other animals on the farm could not see or smell what happened.
-There was no problem panic anywhere.
+Other than hearing the gunshot from the other side of the farm, the other animals on the farm could not see or smell what happened.
+There was no panic anywhere.

 It was born in a field without any human assistance.

-The calf grew up playing with other calves it's age.
-Their was spring time frolicking, after noon naps in the sun and the occasional chase of sheep when they got into a paddock they shouldn't have.
+The calf grew up playing with other calves its age.
+There was springtime frolicking, afternoon naps in the sun and the occasional chase of sheep when they got into a paddock they shouldn't have.

-It lived a good life with plentiful food, lots of space in it's natural environment, it didn't have any chemicals injected into it, and it could socialise with it's peers.
+It lived a good life with plentiful food and lots of space in its natural environment.
+It didn't have any chemicals injected into it, and it could socialize with its peers.

-A happy life.
-Something a human may be envious of!
+It enjoyed a happy life, something a human may be envious of!

 When it came to the end, the animal had no idea as to what was about to happen.
-And when it did happen it was over without any pain or suffering.
+So when it did happen, it was over without any pain or suffering.

-It died instantly eating fresh grass - it's favourite food.
+It died instantly eating fresh grass—its favorite food.

-In my opinion, dieing unexpectedly while eating my favourite meal is not too bad of a way to go!
+In my opinion, dying unexpectedly, while eating my favorite meal is not too bad of a way to go!

-No doubt I've lost a lot of readers already, but those who are remaining this event lead me to a lot of thinking.
+No doubt I've lost a lot of readers already, but for those who are remaining, this event led me to do a lot of thinking.

 And this one animal is going to provide enough meat for my family for an entire year.